mageplaza/magento-2-product-labels-graphql/README.md

 ## How to use

-To start working with Product Labels GraphQl in Magento, you need the following:
+To start working with Product Labels GraphQL in Magento, you need the following:

 - Use Magento 2.3.x.
 Return your site to developer mode
 - Install [chrome extension](https://chrome.google.com/webstore/detail/chromeiql/fkkiamalmpiidkljmicmjfbieiclmeij?hl=en) (currently does not support other browsers)